animalcarpet/mydlm/README.md

 # mydlm

 ## General
-A Data Lifetime Management (DLM) tool for MySQL.
+A Data Lifecycle Management (DLM) tool for MySQL.

 Note: This code is not yet production ready.
 I'll be adding a suite of tests and some additional monitoring reports before it reaches that state.